pezra/rspec-mode/README.md

 ### RSpec mode

+These keybindings are available in Ruby spec files:

 Keybinding | Description                                    |
 -----------|------------------------------------------------|
 `C-c , s`  | Run the specified example at point             |
 `C-c , d`  | Toggle the pendingness of the example at point |

 ### RSpec Dired mode

+These keybindings are available in Dired buffers:

 Keybinding | Description                                                    |
 -----------|----------------------------------------------------------------|